daudix/daudix.one/content/blog/2024-06-11-macboy-chronicles/index.md

 MacBoy was put in a drawer until better times when a new charger could be bought.
 In the meantime, I used my mom's laptop to not lose access to a computer entirely.

 When the time came, a new charger was bought, and MacBoy was finally working again, but not for long.
 Very soon, he stopped charging.
-Since the charger was new, the suspicion fell on the battery, so I used it by powering it on without the battery by disconnecting the battery, holding the power button for 5 seconds and while holding it, connecting the charger and then releasing the power button after 5 seconds.
+Since the charger was new, the suspicion fell on the battery, so I used it by powering it on without the battery by disconnecting the charger, holding the power button for 5 seconds, and, while holding it, connecting the charger and then releasing the power button after 5 seconds.
 Half a year later, a new charger was purchased.
 All this time, I used my mom's laptop.

 The charger worked a single day and then stopped charging.
 After a month or so, some budget to go to the repair shop was available and we went there, showed the problem and—WAIT IT WORKS, WTF!?
 Yep, it does; "I will shove the old battery up Satan's ass," I thought.
 To not lose time on nothing, we replaced the noisy fan that became noisy in the period of waiting for a new charger, the broken HDD cable that unexpectedly died one day, and repasted the CPU.
 Then we went back home.